 When all of the training process associated to this request are completed, the value turns to "FINISHED".

-.
+The ML training MnS prodcuer shall automatically delete the corresponding MLTrainingRequest instance in case of the status value turns to "FINISHED" or "CANCELLED".
+The MnS producer may notify the status of the request to MnS consumer after deleting MLTrainingRequest instance.

 7.3a.1.2.2.2 Attributes